lupyuen/lupyuen.github.io/src/rewind.md

 TODO: I might try a scaled-down simpler implementation that has less security risk.
 For example, when I post a PR Comment `@nuttxpr please test`, then our Test Bot will download the PR and run Build + Test on QEMU RISC-V 🤔

 Thanks to [__My Sponsors__](https://lupyuen.org/articles/sponsor), for sticking with me all these years.
-Special Thanks to Mr Gregory Nutt for your guidance.
+Special Thanks to Mr Gregory Nutt for your guidance and kindness.

 - [__Sponsor me a coffee__](https://lupyuen.org/articles/sponsor)